Saved Views

 Note: The more informative your description is, the easier it will be for team members to determine how the view might be useful.

-Category Drop-down menu Optional: Choose an existing category that the view will belong to in the Library, or create a new category to which the view should be assigned (see Add a View Category).
+Labels Drop-down menu Optional: Choose an existing label to be applied to the view in the Library, or create a new label to which the view should be assigned (see New Label Dialog).

-Visibility Radio buttons Required: One of the following, which determines which collection the view is part of in the Library tab:
+Visibility Radio buttons Required: One of the following, which determines who has access to the view:

 Private: view will be available only to you.